-Refer to the City 2022 CDBG and HOME PI and RLF Revenue table in CR 15 for the amount and use of program income for projects, including the number of projects and owner and tenant characteristics.
+Refer to the County 2023 CDBG and HOME PI and RLF Revenue table in CR 15 and PR 23- Summary of Accomplishments for information regarding the amount and use of program income for projects, including the number of projects and owner and tenant characteristics.
+PI was drawn down in 2023.
+There were no 2022 draws the monthly payment a buyer can afford.
+The Program Layering Policy allows low-income buyers to combine SHRA assistance programs such as, CalHome First-Time Homebuyer Mortgage Assistance Program and the Mortgage Credit Certificate Program to increase their buying power.

 Describe other actions taken to foster and maintain affordable housing.
-91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
-91.320(j)
+24 CFR 91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
+24 CFR 91.320(j)

-SHRA offers the Mortgage Credit Certificate (MCC) Program which provides a 20 percent Federal income tax credit based on the mortgage interest paid thus providing the homebuyer with more disposable income.
-Lenders are able to use the anticipated tax savings when they calculate the monthly payment a buyer can afford.
-The Program Layering Policy allows low-income buyers to combine SHRA assistance programs such as, CalHome First-Time Homebuyer Mortgage Assistance Program and the Mortgage Credit Certificate Program to increase their buying power.
+When funding is available, SHRA offers the Mortgage Credit Certificate (MCC) Program which provides a 20 percent Federal income tax credit based on the mortgage interest paid thus providing the homebuyer with more disposable income.
+Lenders are able to use the anticipated tax savings when they calculate